 But there is something markedly different about this opening, and the crowd is quick to capture it on their smartphones and digital cameras.
 The subject of their photos is this location’s franchisee, William Leonard Roberts II, better known by his rapper stage name, Rick Ross.

-In these images from Ross’s store opening in November 2013, the bearded musician poses for pictures next to his sister and business partner, Tawanda Roberts, decked out in cream-colored pants, white kicks, and sunglasses.
-Together, the two run Boss Wings Enterprises, which has six Wingstop units under its umbrella: three in Tennessee, one in Mississippi, and two in Florida.
+In these images from Ross’s store opening in November 2013, the bearded musician poses for pictures decked out in cream-colored pants, white kicks, and sunglasses alongside his mother, Tommie Roberts.
+Along with his sister and business partner, Tawanda Roberts, Ross runs Boss Wings Enterprises, which has six Wingstop units under its umbrella: three in Tennessee, one in Mississippi, and two in Florida.